The River Itchen Consultation

 Phase 1 will look to present various concept ideas to the general public in order to ascertain which options for managing water in the lower Itchen and fish passage people feel will be most suitable for Riverside Park.
 It is also an opportunity for the public to present any alternative solutions they feel would work to achieve those goals, and to express any key concerns which need to be addressed in the chosen solution.
 Importantly, we also want to learn what else you think could be done to enhance the social and cultural value and enjoyment of the Park and River, for people and wildlife.

-Following the Phase 1 consultation, all feedback will be analysed and using the results, a more detailed solution, or solutions, to the problem will be developed.
-The Phase 2 consultation will then allow the public to see this more detailed solution and again provide an opportunity for comments and suggestions to be received.
+Following this process, Phase 2 of the consultation will then commence – estimated start time Winter 2017/18.
+This will allow the public to see this more detailed solution and again provide an opportunity for comments and suggestions to be received.

-For all other queries on the consultation or any issues you may have with completing the online survey, please contact;
+For all other queries on the consultation, please contact;

 Communities & Open Spaces Team Manager